Common degu

+Although found in a relatively small natural habitat when compared to other species of rodents, degus are prolific and thus classified as a least-concern species by IUCN.
 The animal may be kept as a domestic pet, though there are prohibitions on their ownership in some territories.
-As a pet, the animal is larger than a golden hamster but smaller than a fancy rat.
+As a pet, the degu is larger than a golden hamster but smaller than a fancy rat.

 Description

 The common degu is a small animal with a body length of 25.0 to 31.0 cm and a weight of 170 to 400 g.
 It has yellow-brown fur above and creamy-yellow below, with yellow around the eyes and a paler band around the neck.
 It has a long, thin tail with a tufted, black tip, dark sparsely furred ears, and pale grey toes.
 Its fifth toe is small with a nail, rather than a claw, on the fore feet.
 Its hind feet are bristled.
 Its cheek teeth are shaped like figures-of-eight, hence the degu's genus name Octodon.